Queuni/Match3-Core/README.md

 - Refactor the main entry point to make it easier to test

 - Handle the case when the external service returns an empty list

+- Bump the Docker base image to get the latest security patches